muhammadowaisbilal/sample-docker/ansible_ubuntu/README.md

 # ubuntu-ssh-enabled

-NOTE: THIS IMAGE IS TO BE USED FOR TEST AND LEARNIGN PURPOSES ONLY!
+NOTE: THIS IMAGE IS TO BE USED FOR TEST AND LEARNING PURPOSES ONLY!
 NOT TO BE USED IN A PRODUCTION ENVIRONMENT!

 SSH Enabled Ubuntu and Ansible

-## Use:
+## Use
 Pull Ubuntu image

 ```
 docker pull ubuntu
 ```

-Run Ubuntu container named 'ansible_master' in iteractive mode and detach mode to run /bin/bash :
+Run the Ubuntu container named 'ansible_master' in interactive mode and detach mode to run /bin/bash :

 ```
 docker run -itd --name ansible_master ubuntu /bin/bash
 ```

-Go into docker created
+**Go into docker created**

+When you run the docker attach command, it attaches your current terminal session to the input and output streams of the specified container.
+This means that you can see the container's console output and interact with its command prompt as if you were directly connected to it.

+It's important to note that attaching to a container with docker attach is different from running a new shell session inside the container using docker exec -it.
+When you attach to a container, you connect to the main process running in the container, typically the process that was specified when the container was created.

+To detach from a container without stopping it, you can use the key combination Ctrl + P followed by Ctrl + Q. This detaches your terminal from the container while leaving the container running in the background.

 ```
 docker attach <container-id>
 ```

-Run Ubuntu container named 'ansible_slave' in iteractive mode and detach mode to run /bin/bash :
+Run the Ubuntu container named 'ansible_slave' in interactive mode and detach mode to run /bin/bash :

 ```
 docker run -itd --name ansible_slave ubuntu /bin/bash